Methodology

 Single source of truth

-All scoring is computed at law.ungovr.org/oversight/methodology.
-This site reads the scores; it does not recompute them.
-Statute text and citations live in the upstream oversight-laws dataset.
+Independence (0–100) and LE capability (0–40) are the universal cross-jurisdiction rubrics, computed once at law.ungovr.org/oversight/methodology and applied to every body in the upstream oversight-laws dataset.
+This site reads those scores; it does not recompute them.
+Statute text and citations live in the upstream dataset.

 Reports